Category Archives: Ebb Tide

 “I’m on my way out for a bite to eat.
 Meet me at Chubby’s.
 So long as the force pays, I’ll tell you everything I know.”

-“I’ll meet you there in twenty minutes.”
 Chubby’s was 15 minutes from the Queen Elizabeth Hospital and 20 minutes from the RCMP station.
 While he was driving Clyde thanked God it was 1989 and metallic hip replacements were as good as they had ever been.
-The first hip replacements dated back a hundred years to when ivory implants were used to replace the femoral head.
+The first hips dated back a hundred years to when ivory implants were used to replace the femoral head.
 Elephant tusks were cheap at the time and were thought to possess good biomechanical properties.
 That proved to not be the case.
-Men and women died right and left from infections and dislocations.
+Men and women died right and left from dislocations and infections.

-Chubby’s Roadhouse and Bud’s Diner were next to each other in a pink and blue building on St. Peters Road in Dunstaffnage.
-They did brisk business.
+Chubby’s Roadhouse and Bud’s Diner were side by side in a pink and blue building on St. Peters Road in Dunstaffnage.
+They did a brisk business.
 It was a popular pit stop for bikers on poker runs.
 It was why Pete Lambert had lunch or dinner there once a week, getting to know the riders.
 He kept his enemies close.

 The Spoke Wheel Car Museum was next door.
-Clarence and his father, Ray, shared an appreciation for old cars.
-They both liked to smoke but loved cars more.
-They gave up cigarettes to save money.
-Instead of going up in smoke their savings went toward buying heaps nobody else wanted and restoring them.
+Clarence and his father Ray shared an appreciation for old cars.
+They both liked to smoke cigarettes but loved cars more.
+They gave up fags to save money.
+Instead of going up in smoke their savings went toward buying broken down heaps nobody else wanted and restoring them.
 They offered to buy Bernie Doiron’s VW Beetle, but he said, “It ain’t no antique.”
-By 1969, they had 13 cars, including a 1930 Ford Model A Coach that Clarence drove.
+By 1969, they had 13 cars, including a 1930 Ford Model A Coach that Clarence drove for show.
 It was how the roadhouse and diner came into being.

-Clyde and Pete ate inside at a back table.
-It wasn’t the warmest day, although it was sunny.
-They had Bud Burgers and cold pints.
-There were only a handful pf people having a late lunch.
+Clyde and Pete met at the bar and ate at a back table.
+It wasn’t the warmest spring day, although it was sunny.
+They had cold pints and Bud Burgers..
+There were a handful pf people having late lunches.

 “How’s the hip?”
 Pete asked.

-They ate and small talked.
+They ate and talked small.
 “Find anything out?”
-Pete asked, finishing his burger and hand-cut fries.
-The food was good because the beef and potatoes came from the island.
-It would be a trifecta once islanders started up their own breweries.
+Pete finally asked, finishing his burger and hand-cut fries.
+The food was good because the beef and potatoes came from the island, not from away.
+It would be a trifecta once islanders opened up their own breweries.

-Thousands of acres of potatoes on the island the last fall were left in the ground.
+Thousands of acres of potatoes on the island the last fall had been left in the ground.
 Heavy rain and cold temperatures put a damper on the harvest.
-There was too much rain and cold, freezing and thawing day after day, and it led to a deep frost.
+There had been too much rain and cold, freezing and thawing, day after day, and it led to a deep frost.

-“Her arm was probably cut off by an axe, sharp as hell, clean as a whistle.
-Whoever did it, like the fist, is a strong man or woman.
+“Her arm was probably cut off by an axe, sharp as can be.
+Whoever did it is a strong enough man, or a man driven to extremes.
+I don’t believe a woman did it, although I can’t tell you why.
 Why it was cut off, since she was already dead when it happened, is for you to find out.
-She had a loonie clenched in her missing hand.
+She had a Loonie clenched in her missing hand.
 It was a 1988 issue.
 No prints other than hers on it.”

 “Are her prints in the report?”